 - 3.1.
 WWW World Wide Web - 3.2.
 JPG is a commonly used image file format for photographic images.
-The acronym JPEG (usually pronounced JAY-pehg) stands for the group that invented the format (Joint Photographic Experts Group).
-Usually with the file suffix of .jpg1.
+JPEG is an acronym for the group that invented the format (Joint Photographic Experts Group)1.
 When you create a JPEG or convert an image from another format to a JPEG, you are asked to specify the quality of image you want.
 Since the highest quality results in the largest file, you can make a trade-off between image quality and file size. - 3.3.
-GIF- Graphic Interchange Format 2 usually with the file suffix of .gif - 3.4.
-PNG Image file format supported on the WWW, usually with the file suffix of .png3 - 3.5.
+GIF- Graphic Interchange Format2 - 3.4.
+PNG Image file format supported on the WWW3 - 3.5.
 BLUETOOTH a telecommunications industry specification that describes how cameras, mobile phones, computers, and personal digital assistants (PDAs) can be easily interconnected using a short-range wireless connection. - 3.6.
-THUMBNAIL A reduced file size version of a photographic record used for indexing and previewing of images. - 3.7.
-GPS The GPS (Global Positioning System) is a "constellation" of 24 well-spaced satellites that orbit the Earth and make it possible for people with ground receivers to pinpoint their geographic location.
-A basic GPS receiver provides geographic position longitude and latitude, within 100 meters.
-Some receivers are equipped with a display screen that shows a map of the position.4
+THUMBNAIL A reduced file size version of a photographic record used for indexing and previewing of images.

-1 http://searchwebservices.techtarget.com/sDefinition/0,,sid26_gci212425,00.html
+1 http://searchwebservices.techtarget.com/sDefinition/0,,sid26 gci212425,00.html